2015 Street Stock Rules

 Must be a minimum of 108" wheelbase.
-Must be complete from front of gear box to 7" behind centerline of rear end.
+Must be complete with stock components from front of gear box to 7" behind centerline of rear end.
 Springs must be in stock location.
 Rear ends must be located on stock mounting points, with stock trailing arms.
+With the exception of Speedway Motors stock length trailing arms.
 Leaf spring cars must have only 1 front spring mounting location.

 8. ROLL CAGE:

 Full cage required, with 4 uprights welded to frame.
 Top of cage should form a box and follow the contour of the windshield in front and rear.
 Front engine compartment loop connected to roll cage and extending in front of engine and a rear loop behind fuel tank is mandatory.
 All cage material must be round steel tubing at least 1.625" OD with .095" thickness.
 No galvanized or square tubing permitted.
 Three door bars are required on driver side and two on passenger side.
 Gussets should be used where possible.
 Bars around driver must be padded with approved padding.
 SF spec 45.1 padding is recommended.
 Cages must be approved.